spiffe/spiffe.io/content/docs/latest/spire-helm-charts-hardened-advanced/nested-spire.md

 If your thinking about using nesting in the future, its easiest to start with a nested root deployment rather then a standalone instance.

-We start with deploying the spire instance that includes a root server.
+We start with deploying the SPIRE instance that includes a root server.

 ## Setup Root Instance